Are you having music at your ceremony?

-Remember, Chris is privy to the final selections made by other brides and grooms.
-And if you want he'll share with you all that he has discovered.
-While traditional choices abound, the nontraditional ones usually do a better job at reflecting individual style.
+Remember, I'm privy to the final musical selections made by other brides and grooms.
+And if you want I'll share with you all that I've discovered.
+While traditional choices abound, the nontraditional ones will do a better job at reflecting your individual style.
 Here are a few to inspire you...

 Notice the locations of the loudspeakers.
 This is key for guests to hear the vows evenly, from both sides, and from the front.
 You'd be surprised how many DJs don't do this.
 It's certainly not easy, but I don't specialize in what's easy.